 Also, it’s important to remember the old adage that past performance does not guarantee future results.
 Because of this, financial advisors may use more conservative assumptions during the planning process.

-“If we overestimate market returns and underestimate living expense or inflation, it could dramatically affect the life of the client,” said Kavanaugh.
+“If we overestimate market returns and underestimate living expense or inflation, it could dramatically affect the life of the client,” Kavanaugh said.
 “I don’t want to be the one to tell a client they are going to need to get a job in retirement because our estimates were too rosy.”

 The conservative approach may require higher contributions, but it can prevent shortfalls if the market doesn’t live up to its past returns.